 When it comes to working with the National Park Service, you have options.

-First, figure out if you are looking for full-time, part-time, seasonal, temporary or even volunteer work.
-The National Park has approximately 16,000 permanent employees and hires up to 10,000 temporary positions annually.
-Once you figure out how much time you can commit, you can narrow your search drastically.
+First, figure out if you are looking for full-time, part-time, seasonal, temporary, or even volunteer work.
+The National Park Service has approximately 16,000 permanent employees and hires up to 10,000 temporary positions annually.
+When you figure out how much time you can commit, you can narrow your search drastically.

 Government jobs are filled in accordance with Office of Personnel Management (OPM) regulations.
-If you can't go through NPS to apply, you will be able to register through OPM where you can browse job announcements which will explain the position, salary, educational requirement and how to apply.
+If you can't go through NPS to apply, you will be able to register through OPM where you can browse job announcements that will explain the position, salary, educational requirements, and how to apply.

-Without these jobs, national parks would indeed be less popular.
-Private companies are contracted to parks to staff hotels, lodges, restaurants and gift shops.
+Without amenities, national parks would indeed be less popular.
+Private companies are contracted to parks to staff hotels, lodges, restaurants, and gift shops.

-They also may coordinate horseback riding or white water rafting.
+They also may coordinate horseback riding or whitewater rafting excursions.